-In this article you'll learn about the differences between a certified medical assistant training program and an associate degree program in medical assisting.
-The major difference (besides time) being that associate degree programs are about twice as long and more comprehensive.
+In this article you'll learn about the differences between a medical assistant certificate training program and an associate degree program in medical assisting.

 Medical Assistant Certificate

 Upon completion of an accredited medical assistant certification training program, you’ll be eligible to take the AAMA exam.
 When you pass the AAMA exam, you'll have earned your certified medical assistant (CMA) certificate.
 Most medical assistant certificate programs we researched were between 20-30 credit hours.

 When taking a medical assistant certificate training program, you will encounter courses such as:

 - Introduction to Computers

 - Medical Law and Ethics

 A short term medical assisting certificate training program through a medical trade school or technical college can cost between $2,000-$5,000.
 That program will possibly include electronic lesson books, supplements, instructor assistance, and career support for graduates.

 An accredited all-online medical assistant certificate training program that you can take at your own pace (within reason) also starts around $1,500 and goes up from there.